podvorna/API-car-park/README.md

 # APIcarpark
-REST API for a car park with driver.
+REST API for a car park with drivers.
 The application has two models (drivers and vehicle).